taming-the-state-in-react/taming-the-state-in-react/manuscript/redux/03-A-advanced-actions.md

 }
 ~~~~~~~~

-The properties would add up, but mask the one most important property: the type.
-Therefore you should treat action type and payload on the same level, but nest the payload one level deeper.
+The properties would add up horizontally, but mask the one most important property: the type.
+Therefore you should treat action type and payload on the same level, but nest the payload itself one level deeper as the two abstract properties.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~